daniel-frenkel/Valar-Systems/docs/docs/Melkor/index.md

 ---
 layout: default
-title: The MorningRod
+title: Melkor
-permalink: /MorningRod
+permalink: /Melkor
 has_toc: true
-nav_order: 1
+nav_order: 2
 has_children: true
 ---

-# The MorningRod
+# Melkor: Door Opener

 Use the Table of Content below to find the information you need.